Reading Time: 5 minutes

 In an ideal world, sales leads would close quickly with little effort or time invested.
-The reality is, they take work and, in most cases, a significant amount of time.
+The reality is that they require work and, in most cases, a significant amount of time.
 Unfortunately, far too many salespeople give up on leads that are perfectly qualified.
 Eighty percent of sales require five follow-up calls, but 44 percent of salespeople give up after just one follow-up call.
 (1)

 When the average salesperson encounters a series of rejections, it’s not uncommon to rely on methods such as:

-While these strategies refine selling as a whole, they often fail because these methods don’t address the larger issue that is a play.
+While these strategies refine selling as a whole, they often fail because these methods don’t address the larger issue, which is a play.

-The real issue: The salesperson allows the prospect to control the sales process rather than the salesperson taking control of it.
-This issue does not just render sales efforts ineffective, but it can also be counterproductive.
+The real issue is that the salesperson allows the prospect to control the sales process rather than taking control themselves.
+This issue not only renders sales efforts ineffective but can also be counterproductive.

-This challenge, while it seems intimidating, is not impossible.
-Implementing the following strategies will help salespeople give the sales process – and the number of leads they convert – a significant boost.
+This challenge, although it may seem intimidating, is not impossible.
+Implementing the following strategies will help salespeople significantly boost the sales process – and the number of leads they convert.

 Stop Focusing on Budget Constraints